wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-global-web-presence-solution-overview.md

 

 > [AZURE.NOTE]
 > This guide presents some of the most common areas and tasks that are aligned with running a public-facing .COM site in Azure Web Apps.
 However, there are other common solutions that you can implement in Azure Web Apps.
-To review these solutions, see the other guides on [Digital Marketing Campaigns](/documentation/articles/web-sites-digital-marketing-application-solution-overview) and [Business Applications](/documentation/articles/web-sites-business-application-solution-overview).
+To review these solutions, see the other guides on [Digital Marketing Campaigns](/documentation/articles/web-sites-digital-marketing-application-solution-overview/) and [Business Applications](/documentation/articles/web-sites-business-application-solution-overview/).

 ## Create from scratch or bring existing assets

 Quickly create new sites from a popular CMS in the gallery or bring your existing web assets to Azure Web Apps from a variety of languages and frameworks.

- The Azure gallery provides templates from the popular website content management systems (CMS), such as Orchard, Umbraco, Drupal, and [WordPress].  You can create a web app using your favorite CMS flavor.
+ The Azure Marketplace provides templates from the popular website content management systems (CMS), such as Orchard, Umbraco, Drupal, and [WordPress].  You can create a web app using your favorite CMS flavor.
 You can choose from various database backends to meet your needs, including [Azure SQL Database] and [MySQL].

 Your existing web assets can run on Azure Web Apps, whether they are .NET, PHP, Java, Node.js, or Python.
 You can move them to Web Apps using your familiar [FTP] tools or your source control management system.
 Web Apps supports direct publishing from popular source control options, such as [Visual Studio] , [Visual Studio Team Services],  and [Git] - local, GitHub, BitBucket, DropBox, Mercurial, etc..